 “So, yeah, that was my goal this spring.
 Come in, play a bunch of different positions to really prepare myself for what I’m going to be doing [during] the season.”

 And though it’s impossible to know for certain, it’s perhaps fair to wonder whether the shift in his positional deployment had an affect on his offensive production.
-The big strikeout numbers clouded was was otherwise a solid season, but Happ’s .329 wOBA and 106 wRC+ — both above league average — were the lowest of his professional career.
+The big strikeout numbers clouded what was otherwise a solid season, but Happ’s .329 wOBA and 106 wRC+ — both above league average — were the lowest of his professional career.
 That could just be the Sophomore Slump or failing to adjust to pitchers.

 Or maybe pining away for his old position and not really having that true north really had some sort of psychological impact.
 One could say the drop in his second-half production indicates otherwise, that it was a matter of too many pitchers reading his book.
 Then again, the argument could be made that he got lost in the odyssey of the season without his familiar touchstone to come back to.